On condition numbers of symmetric and nonsymmetric domain decomposition methods: Condition number estimates using norms of projections

 {We now come back to the general case where $F\not=E$}.
 In practice we have to estimate the norms $ \|F \|_{b,a}, \|E\|_{b,a},\|\widehat{E}\|_{a,b}$, $\|Q\|_{b,b}$ and $\|\widehat{F}\|_{a,b}$.
 The norm $\|\widehat{E}\|_{b,a}$ it is usually required in symmetric methods.
 The norm $\|\widehat{F}\|_{a,b}$ corresponds to the new extension operator used to obtain the nonsymmetric method.
 The norm $\|Q|_{\mathcal{R}(\widehat{E})}\|_{b,b}$ corresponds to a compatibility of them both extension operators.

 {There are ways to try} to estimate $\|Q|_{\mathcal{R}(\widehat{E})}\|$ that may lead to different analysis for nonsymmetric methods.
 See \cite{Daniel, 2p, galantai2013projectors}.
-We can always, if technically difficult to get the bound of $\|Q|_{\mathcal{R}(\widehat{E})}\|$, use the fact that
+In case it is technically difficult to get a bound for $\|Q|_{\mathcal{R}(\widehat{E})}\|$, we can use the fact that

 for all $y\in {\widehat{G}}$ and therefore we can use the bound

 where $\beta_{E,F}$ is the maximal angle between subspaces $\mathcal{R}(F^{T,b})$ and $\mathcal{R}(E^{T,b})$, that is,

 See Figure \ref{fig2}.
 Here we used (\ref{angle}) to obtain,